SpEL

 Properties which support expressions

-The following list of properties of a proxy specification have support for spring expressions:
+The following list of properties of an app specification have support for spring expressions:

 container-cmd